 Applications are considered and approved by senior Reader Services staff.
 Registration will generally be granted to those with a proven record of research and whose current or proposed research demonstrably involves significant onsite use of the Library’s collections.

-To obtain a Petherick Reader’s card prospective Readers must complete an application form outlining their research topic and detailing intended use of the Library’s collections and resources.
+To register as a Petherick Reader, you must have an active National Library login and complete an application form outlining their research topic and detailing intended use of the Library’s collections and resources.

 When assessing applications, the Library takes into account the: